 Notes

-- Make two rolled cakes out of the biscuit ingredients provided in the recipe.
-You will use one or one and a half rolls to cut the beautifully looking slices.
+- Make two sponge rolls out of the biscuit ingredients provided in the recipe to get enough slices.
+You will use one and a half rolls to choose the beautifully looking cake slices.

 - Spread a THIN layer of the raspberry jam over the biscuit to get neat slices with cutting.